GoelBiju/goelbiju/README.md

 - 🌱 Learn mobile development for work on the [MJSSA Digital Library](https://github.com/MJSSA/digital-library-mobile),

-- 👯 Collaborated on the [DataGateway](https://github.com/ral-facilities/datagateway) and [SciGateway](https://github.com/ral-facilities/scigateway) projects as part of my work during my placement and summer intership as a software engineer at [STFC](https://www.ukri.org/councils/stfc/).
+- 👯 Collaborated on the [DataGateway](https://github.com/ral-facilities/datagateway) and [SciGateway](https://github.com/ral-facilities/scigateway) projects as part of my work during my placement and summer internship as a software engineer at [STFC](https://www.ukri.org/councils/stfc/).

 <!--